LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 Propositions [6](#app pn) and
 [7](#smooth). ◻

-The assumption of the existence of an approximation of unity is perhaps the most delicate, but it can be applied, for example, in the following case.
+The assumption of the existence of an approximation of unity is perhaps the most delicate, but it can be applied for example in the following case.

  <a name="Stone">